t3kt/order/README.md

 * post-processing

 ## input and control systems
+The input and control systems handle various inputs, timing, etc. The ultimate output of these systems is a set of parameter values each ranging from 0..1 (though occasionally slightly outside that range).

 * input handling - routes MIDI and Leap Motion input to system parameters
 * control UI - control panel UI for viewing and editing parameters
 * audio I/O